 The odds of an accident are even higher if workers on site are not properly trained, don’t have the skills necessary to perform their jobs safely, or go to work without getting enough rest.
 Employers who fail to give workers proper safety equipment or ensure machinery is in safe working order put everybody on site in danger.

 Sometimes, liability for a construction accident can lie with someone who isn’t on-site at all.
 For example, a manufacturer that provided defective parts or devices or a contracting company that provided unqualified workers may be at fault for an accident.
 A local construction accident lawyer at our firm will help identify exactly how your injury happened and ensure the right people are held responsible for their misconduct.

 When is a Construction Company Liable for an Accident?

 Under Pennsylvania law, almost every construction company must get workers’ compensation insurance coverage for all their employees.
 This means that many construction workers who get hurt on the job can get paid for medical expenses and certain other losses through their employer’s workers’ comp plan.
 Because workers’ comp coverage kicks in automatically, workers can’t sue their employer for injuries and losses caused by that employer’s negligence.

 A lawsuit might be possible if a third party, like a contractor or supplier, is responsible for causing an accident.
-At Ostroff Injury Law, our renowned construction injury lawyers in Reading can explain what options might be available to you and help you achieve the best case result possible.
+At Ostroff Godshall Injury and Accident Lawyers, our renowned construction injury lawyers in Reading can explain what options might be available to you and help you achieve the best case result possible.
 In one recent case, our client suffered significant burn injuries from an electrical shock because safety practices were ignored by another company working on-site.
 After extensive litigation, we settled the claim for $1.2 million.